-What makes eSIM different from its predecessors is the new standard that it follows.
-It makes mobile carrier switching easy, wherever the device will end up at. eSIM carrier profiles can be managed remotely over the air (OTA), meaning that the SIM never needs to be removed or replaced.
-Therefore, the solution can be deployed once in the device and modified remotely for up to 20 years without any compromise on security.
+What makes eSIM different from its predecessors is the new standard it follows.
+It makes mobile carrier switching easy, wherever the device ends up being at. eSIM carrier profiles can be managed remotely over the air (OTA), meaning that the SIM never needs to be removed or replaced.
+Therefore, the solution can be deployed once and modified remotely for up to 20 years without any compromise on security.

 Which sectors are benefiting from eUICC?